-Photos Of Trump & Theresa May Holding Hands May Be More Awkward Than You Think
+These Photos Of Trump & Theresa May Holding Hands Are More Awkward Than You Think

 President Trump and British Prime Minister Theresa May held hands during their meeting on Friday — and as bizarre as that may seem, it wasn't even the first time it's happened.
 Photos of Trump and May holding hands in recent months show this PDA has become something of a habit for the two leaders.
 But is there something more behind Trump's repeated grabbing of May's hand or is this just what the U.S.' "special relationship" with the U.K. looks like now?

 Although he's been in the United Kingdom for less than two whole days, Trump has already been photographed holding May's hand not once, but twice.
 On Friday, Trump was seen gripping May's hand as the two made their way down a small set of stairs on their way to give a joint press conference at the prime minister's country estate, Chequers.

 The two had also been photographed holding hands the night before when Trump reached for May's hand as they began to walk up the stairs to the entrance of Blenheim Palace.
 The resulting hand-hold was brief and ultimately ended in an awkward clasp of fingers as May fell in step behind Trump in what appeared to be a subtle attempt to pull her hand free.

 Trump dominated media headlines in January 2017 after he was photographed reaching for May's hand as he walked with her along the White House colonnade shortly after giving a joint press conference.
 In that incident, Trump was also seen patting his and May's clasped hands with his free hand.